Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 - No (links to) piracy or any other illigal activities
 - In the end, we're the main judge and can decide whether or not something is appropriate for the workshop.

+> You do not need an account to download things from the workshop.
+{.is-info}

+> While we'll try our best to moderate what's on the workshop, we cannot be held accountable for workshop contents.
+You are ofcourse always welcome to report innapropriate entries to us.
+{.is-warning}

 # Future Plans
 The workshop is an evolving feature and we've left some things open to be decided based on user feedback and how things turn out over time.
 However, here are some of the things that are already planned.